 DonutSMP and the Real-Money Economy

 DonutSMP is currently the largest Minecraft server in the world, regularly hitting 30,000+ concurrent players and peaking above 60,000.
-It's a hardcore survival server with PvP, raiding, and a surprisingly deep player-driven economy.
-Die once, and you're banned for two days.
+In practice, it now behaves more like a high-risk survival economy server with separate survival, duels, and AFK loops than the older hardcore-style "die once and sit out for two days" ruleset many guides still describe.

-What makes DonutSMP interesting from an automation perspective is that its economy has real monetary value.
-Players buy and sell in-game currency on third-party marketplaces at roughly $0.03-0.04 per million.
+What makes DonutSMP interesting from an automation perspective is that its economy still has real monetary value.
+Current third-party listings are much wider than the narrow $0.03-0.04/M range older guides quote: bulk Eldorado offers still show up around $0.03-0.04 per million, while smaller eBay lots often land closer to $0.05-0.10 per million.
 That might sound tiny, but when you're generating billions per day across multiple bots, the numbers add up fast.

 These values fluctuate constantly.
-DonutSMP's economy experiences heavy inflation, and third-party market rates shift daily.
-The numbers in this guide reflect approximate rates as of February 2026.
+DonutSMP's economy experiences heavy inflation, third-party rates shift daily, and the server's official rules now explicitly ban scripts, macros, auto-clickers, and off-platform trading.
+The numbers in this guide reflect approximate rates and public listings as of April 2026.
 Always check current prices before making decisions.
-Also note that real-money trading violates DonutSMP's terms of service and carries ban risk.

 How the Economy Works